-I'm the breeder behind Ruairi's Irish Setters located in Polk County, FL.
+I'm Amanda E., the breeder behind Ruairi's Irish Setters located in Polk County, FL.
 My Irish Setters are family members first and show dogs second!
 I am a proud AKC Breeder of Merit.
 I love my dogs and what I do.
 My dogs and puppies are lovingly raised in my home so that they can be an excellent addition to yours.
 I am passionate about my work and look forward to connecting with you!

-What makes Amanda’s program special
+What makes your program special?

 Amanda has been certified by Good Dog's screening team for responsible and trusted breeding practices.
 When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

 Amanda may provide a written contract or health guarantee when you purchase a puppy.
 This helps protect both you and your breeder, ensuring that you both have a clear understanding of the terms of your puppy purchase.
 If Amanda offers a contract or guarantee, the details will be personalized by them.
 If you have any questions or want to know more, don't hesitate to reach out to Amanda directly.

-Amanda has been a member of Good Dog for about 4 years
+Amanda has been a member of Good Dog for about 5 years

 Amanda was screened for responsible practices and has been a member since 2021.